ismet94/responsive_design_challenges/README.md

 # responsive_design_challenges

-- Challenge 1 - Responsive Layout: In this challenge I created a grid layout with 3 columns and 4 rows.
+- Challenge 1 - Responsive Layout: In this challenge I created a grid layout with 3 columns and 4 rows once in responsive mode the rows increases to 7 rows.
 This made it much easier to work with by setting out each cell to an attribute.
+By creating a grid layout it helped to make the responsiveness much easier and simpler
 - Challenge 2 - Responsive Layout 2:
 - Challenge 3 - Responsive Layout 3: